LuanPereiraLima/XaviEH/README.md

 - **noCloneRepository**: The file projects will be run without cloning the git repository.
 - **noVerifyProject**: Before the project is analyzed it is checked if it has already been run before, if positive, it will be skipped.
 This option causes the project to not be parsed.
 - Type of executions:
-  - **ExecuteMutationsAndCoverage**: The mutants of the projects will be created and also their coverage using JaCoCo.
+  - **ExecuteMutationsAndCoverage**: The mutants will be created and also their coverage using JaCoCo.
   - **ExecuteEstatisticsCoverageEH**: information returned:
     - **MI**: Missed Instruction
     - **CI**: Covered Instruction